Assassin's Creed review

 Let's examine the rescue mission in the real world of AC3.
 The Templars capture Desmond's dad and offer to trade him for the Apple of Eden - an artifact of immense power.
 The obvious question is why the Templars don't just kill Desmond and take it when he walks into their base alone carrying it.
 Why would a badguy do the reasonable thing?
 We writers can't be expected to come up with a legitimate way for the hero to win from a disadvantaged situation.
 So Desmond walks into the room they're holding his dad in, with some two dozen Templar guards, and what does he do? *He uses the Apple of Eden to easily knock them all out and save his dad for free*.
 The Templars knew how this thing works!
 If that was a possibility they would have been prepared for nothing if not that!

 In Assassin's Creed: Rogue, the one where they explore you playing as an assassin turned Templar, Shay's betrayal of the assassin order is literally based entirely on miscommunication.
 He is sent by his assassin commander Achilles to a city to retrieve an artifact, and when he does, the city is destroyed by the plot (a questionable mix of earthquake and random explosions and fire).
 So "of course" Shay "logically" assumes when he gets back that Achilles knew this would happen and didn't care; and Achilles makes no effort to explain himself, but is enraged that Shay would insult him like this and tells the other assassins to "get him out of here" (while we as the audience know that Achilles is a goodguy and must have not known about this).
 No wonder Shay changed sides!
-It wasn't actually based on philosophy at all!

 After AC3, it seems like they've just given up on the real world story.
 AC3 ended on a massive cliffhanger that left the entire planet with an ambiguous fate.
 The next two games, Black Flag and Rogue, do not the slightest thing to explain what happened.
 You play both as a throwaway character working for Abstergo Entertainment who has no lines no name and no face and the endings reveal absolutely nothing.
 How long has it been?
 Does the general public know anything about what happened in the end of AC3, or did the Templars manage to cover it all up?
 What the hell is this cult of Juno - MAY SHE GUIDE US INTO THE GREY - that popped up in Black Flag?
 How long have they been around?
 Were they part of things before?
 Are they going to be again?
-I saw the first couple hours of Assassin's Creed: Unity, and it looked very much like it's going to be another non-story and recycle the same horrible gameplay.
+I saw the first couple hours of Assassin's Creed: Unity, and it looked very much like it's going to be another non-story with the same horrible gameplay.

 subscribe via RSS